Updated July 2019

 Recreational Marijuana in Alaska

 Is marijuana legal in Alaska?
 Yes– recreational marijuana became legal in Alaska in November 2014 after voters approved Measure 2, which allows the possession, use, and sale of adult use cannabis for adults aged 21 and older.

-Under the law, individuals can carry up to 1 ounce of marijuana at home or in a vehicle.
+Under the law, individuals can carry up to 1 ounce of marijuana at home or in the trunk of a vehicle.
 Driving under the influence of marijuana can result in a DUI or OUI arrest.
 Carrying even trace amounts of recreational marijuana outside of Alaska by vehicle or through a mail service is illegal under federal law.

 Possession of more than 1 ounce of recreational marijuana is punishable to up to 5 years in jail and fines up to $50,000.
 Sale of recreational marijuana can lead to incarcerations up to 10 years and fines up to $100,000.